jjyr/jjyr.github.com/_posts/2020-05-05-Break-the-liquidity-limitation-of-NervosDAO.markdown

 Layer2, Defi, and other contracts based on the custodian: Recently, smart contracts are more or less rely on the custodian mechanism; if layer2 / Defi projects allow DCKB as custodian assets, the depositor can get more benefits; it will incentivize more people to participate.

-Crypto traders can use DCKB instead CKB to gain compensation.
+Crypto traders can use DCKB instead of CKB to gain compensation.

 Writers and developers who receive CKB as donating can tell their sponsor to use DCKB.